How NCIS Pulled Off the Cote de Pablo Surprise

 All those clues and possible red herrings were really building to something.

 To keep the surprise an actual surprise, NCIS went to great lengths.
 The scene was never included in any script and only series showrunners Frank Cardea and Steven D. Binder knew about the guest appearance.
-According to TV Guide, De Pablo shot her scene with a skeleton crew and even used alternate entrances.
+E!
+News has learned De Pablo shot her scene with a skeleton crew at midnight after much of the team had left, and even used alternate entrances.

 "This surprise moment is just the beginning," executive producers and showrunners Cardea and Binder said in a statement.
 "We are thrilled to share that Cote de Pablo will guest star in the NCIS season 17 premiere this fall as Ziva's warning to Gibbs unfolds."